 Underneath, you'll find what Under Armour boasts as being a durable rubber outsole, complete with a herringbone traction pattern to give you the grip you need when performing quick turns of pace on a more challenging surface.

-Other notable features include the foam sockliner to increase comfort underfoot, plus the EVA midsole helping to keep the shoes lightweight and responsive.
+Other notable features include the foam sockliner to increase comfort underfoot, plus the EVA midsole which helps to keep the shoes lightweight and responsive.
 All in all, there's plenty to like about this Under Armour pick.

 To maximise how high you can jump, your best bet is to go for something lightweight and packed with foam to give you a little extra spring.
 With this in mind, we'd suggest checking out the adidas Harden Vol. 6.